collection of footballer's receivables in turkey

 In case footballer’s wages are not paid, the creditor footballer can apply to the Turkish Football Federation (TFF) in writing to request sanctions against the club.
 The most effective administrative sanction imposed by the TFF is known as a transfer ban.
 The transfer ban prevents clubs from registering the contracts of transferred players with the TFF.

-For the TFF to impose a transfer ban, the creditor footballer must not have initiated an execution proceeding for debt collection.
+For the TFF to impose a transfer ban, the creditor footballer must not have initiated an execution proceeding for debt collection in Turkey.
 If an execution proceeding has been initiated, the debtor club can provide evidence of this to the TFF, and the transfer ban cannot be imposed.
 However, if the club does not inform the TFF of the execution proceeding, the TFF cannot investigate this beforehand.

 The duration of the transfer ban imposed by the TFF can vary based on the nature of the incident and the club’s history of similar situations.
 Additionally, the TFF can also impose different administrative sanctions such as warnings and fines on clubs regarding debt collection.
 These measures aim to encourage clubs to make payments and protect footballers’ rights.